SigNoz/charts/charts/clickhouse/README.md

   my-password-key: <base64-encoded-password>
 ```

-**Important**: When using existing secrets, the `username` and `password` fields should contain the same values as those stored in your secret (unencoded).
-These are used in the operator configuration files.
+**Important**: When using existing secrets, do not set `username`/`password` in values.
+Credentials must come solely from the referenced Secret.
+Set `clickhouse.user` to the actual ClickHouse username used in configs.

 ---

 ### Usage recommendation

-In case you are not using a well-know reserved private IP address range that are whitelisted by default for your deployment environment (like for minikube environment), eg:
+If you are not using a well-known reserved private IP address range that is whitelisted by default for your deployment environment (like minikube), e.g.:
   - 10.0.0.0/8
   - 100.64.0.0/10
   - 172.16.0.0/12